-34. Where a criminal convictions declaration is required as part of the application process, any declarations will be considered by the Criminal Convictions Panel in accordance with the Admissions Policy.
-Thereafter, once the a student has enrolled and commenced their studies, any declarations will be considered by the Safeguarding Panel in accordance with the Safeguarding Policy and Code of Conduct.
+34. Where a criminal convictions declaration is required as part of the application process, any declarations will be considered by the Safeguarding, Suitability and Criminal Convictions Panel in accordance with the Admissions Policy.
+Thereafter, once a student has enrolled and commenced their studies, any declarations will be considered by the Safeguarding, Suitability and Criminal Convictions Panel as set out in Appendix 6.

-35. If a DBS disclosure document reveals that a student has a criminal conviction or caution that had not previously been declared to the University, the matter will be referred, as appropriate, to the Criminal Convictions Panel or Safeguarding Panel for consideration.
+35. If a DBS disclosure document reveals that a student has a criminal conviction or caution that had not previously been declared to the University, the matter will be referred, as appropriate, to the Safeguarding, Suitability and Criminal Convictions Panel for consideration.
 Students will be required to complete a self-disclosure form to provide details of the conviction or caution for consideration by the panel.
 For students on professional courses, a previously undeclared criminal conviction may also, or instead, lead to consideration under the Fitness to Practise Procedure.